gavineccles17/personal_website/_posts/2020-05-03-dealing-with-the-corona-virus-pandemic.markdown

 ## Web development

-I always wanted to create a website so used this opportunity to make this site...read more on my blog \[here].
+I always wanted to create a website so used this opportunity to make this site...read more on my blog [here]({{ site.baseurl }}/_posts/2020-04-25-how-i-created-this-website-with-jekyll.markdown).
 Next, I’d like to learn more by going through tutorials online and become confident to make a website for someone.

 ## Photography